cypress-io/cypress-documentation/source/api/commands/route2.md

 The `url` argument allows you to listen for a route matching a specific URL or pattern.

-For simple route matching, passing a string, glob, or RegExp is the simplest method:
+For route matching, passing a string, glob, or RegExp is the simplest method:

 ```js
 // String